jon-jacky/home/commonplace.md

 Some of my own comments:
 <https://github.com/jon-jacky/home/blob/gh-pages/comments.md>

+30 Oct 2020

+- *I Married a Communist* by Philip Roth, p.
+199 (no link):

+  "And so the talk continued, an amiable, quiet conversation with a little laughter ...
+I couldn't remember ever having been so unagitated myself in Ira's company.
+Nor had I ever seen him so serious about something that wasn't world affairs or American politics or the failings of the human race. ...

+  There was something so winning about those two men's good humored absorption in each other ... that I had to wonder afterward if this person who didn't  have to get all stirred up and go through all that Ira-ish emotion to have a conversation wasn't perhaps the real, if unseen, inactive Ira, and the other, the furious radical, an impersonation, an imitation of something ...

+  The respect and fondness that Ira had for Horace Bixton suggested even to me, a boy, that there was a very simple world of simple people and simple satisfactions into which Ira might have drifted, where all his vibrating passions, where all that equipped him (and ill equipped him) for society's onslaught might have been remade and even pacified.

+  ...
+And then again, maybe not.
+Maybe to be, like Horace, without a great enemy would have made life even more impossible for Ira than it already was."

+- Bonfire Night at Powys Terrace by Rosemary Hill, review of *The Ossie Clark Diaries* in *TLS*, Dec 11 1998, p.
+26 (no link):

+  "Reading Ossie Clark's diaries is like staying sober through a long, terrible party.
+At the beginning everyone's there -- David Hockney, Celia, Mick, Bianca -- but most of them have gone home long before the end.
+There are some ugly scenes, and you finish up stuck in the kitchen with a maudlin drunk who used to be somebody. ...

+  If, as Henrietta Rous suggests in her introduction, something "decent and humble" gradually emerges from all this, it is not Ossie.
+It is the friends who offer him chance after chance, most of which he squanders and all of which he resents. ...

+  One thing Ossie never lost was the capacity to take offence. ...
+  By the end there is something impressive about this kind of grumbling, a king of heroic tetchiness, which enables him, in the face of real disaster, to find fault with trivialities.
+Reduced to Salvation Army handouts, he complains about the "hidden fat" in the cheese pasties.

+  ...
+In manipulating surfaces and pattern he was an artist, but fashion is an applied art and application was one of the many things Ossie Clark lacked."

 14 Oct 2020

 - King of the Road by J. R. Moehringer, review of *Riding Toward Everywhere*